 |On-call patient support||Can their staff be easily reached to assist patients with therapy issues?
 Do they have convenient hours of operation?|

 Guide your patients in their search for an equipment supplier – it can make all the difference to their therapy outcomes.
-You can also refer them to the Wake Up To Sleep program for tips on what to do when they visit their sleep therapy equipment supplier.

 Referring patients for oral appliance therapy